MihutaMihail/YPlanning/README.md

 ## Description
 YPlanning is a web application that aims to manage courses (inspired by YNOV HyperPlanning).
-It allows students to view their courses, check their scores and professors to input those scores as well as taking attendance.
+It allows students to view their courses, check their scores and teachers to input those scores as well as taking attendance.

 # Table of Contents
 - [**Features**](#features)